ThinkTreeChessAcademy/DESIGN-CHALLENGE/README.md

 ## Context

 You're joining a team building **ChessKidAcademy**, a chess learning app for ages 6-18.
 The product is in beta with 5K users.
-Early feedback shows:
+Early chess board feedback shows:

 - **Younger kids (6-8)** struggle with the piece movement rules and often make illegal moves
 - **Pre-teens (9-12)** find the constant rule hints "baby-ish" and want a real challenge